Microplastics in Water Bottles – How Dangerous is It?

 Final Thoughts

 Microplastic in water bottles is a problem we may have to deal with in the future.
 For now, it is something that we can be aware of and try our best to prevent.
-Consumers will remain sceptical until a greater demand for non-plastic water bottles is met, hopefully forcing the industry to look into more eco-friendly alternatives.
+Consumers will remain sceptical until a greater demand for non-plastic water bottles is met, hopefully forcing the industry to look into more eco-friendly alternatives that are also better for your health.

 These developments should continue to be watched as they could affect the public’s perception of water bottles and other plastic packaging in the near future.